[Translate to Englisch:] TOM DRIESEBERG

 VDP: Of which wine are you particularly proud?

-VDP: Why did you become a vintner?
+VDP: Why did you become a winegrower?
+When did your calling come?
+Is there a special experience?

 VDP: Do you have or did you have role models or mentors?